getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     nesting can be spacing-in-plain, spacing-in-spacing, or any depth thereof via successive `\` openers.

-9. Hyphen-as-sign disambiguation (binary-operator half):
+9. **Hyphen-as-sign disambiguation (binary-operator half).**

     Foi treats `-` as a sign when leading a digit at the start of an expression context, and as a binary operator otherwise.
-    Rather than carry cross-token state, every production whose tokens can end an expression is wrapped with ExprEndingTail.
+    The lexer carries no cross-token state for this; instead, every production whose tokens can end an expression is wrapped with ExprEndingTail.
+After the main production matches, ExprEndingTail optionally consumes trailing
-    After the main production matches, ExprEndingTail optionally consumes trailing Whitespace and Comment tokens, then peeks for `-` followed by a Digit; if present, it consumes the `-` as a Hyphen token.
-This forces the next outer iteration to see a fresh digit, which Number's leading-sign rule (Note 5) then handles correctly.
+    Whitespace and Comment tokens, then peeks for `-` followed by a Digit; if present, it consumes the `-` as a Hyphen token.
+    The next outer iteration then sees a fresh digit, which Number's leading-sign rule (Note 5) handles.

     EBNF representational caveat: ExprEndingTail's sub-matches
     (whitespace, comment, the hyphen) are each emitted as